If you’re looking for an in-person training program, or a more in-depth or immersive experience, check out these training programs.

 Knowledge into Action is a professional development course offered by the Department of Continuing Education at the University of Oxford.
 This course is part of the MSc in Evidence-Based Health Care, the Postgraduate Diploma in Health Research and the Postgraduate Certificate in Health Research.
 The course is also available as an accredited short course in Health Sciences.
 The course is held over 8 weeks, with one week spent in Oxford for the face to face teaching week.
 The aim of this course is to introduce implementation science and related interdisciplinary perspectives on the links between research evidence, practice and policy.

-PKT is a five-day in-person workshop with webinars pre- and post-workshop that focuses on applying KT science to inform implementation.
+PKT was a five-day in-person workshop in 2020 with webinars pre- and post-workshop that focuses on applying KT science to inform implementation.
 The course is designed for professionals implementing changes and focuses on how to apply KT to real-world implementation projects.

 TIDIRC OpenAccess: The modules can be viewed together as a whole or individually by section.
 In the facilitated course, trainees move through the online modules after establishing a D&I research project idea.
 Each module consists of viewing videos, completing readings, and responding to assignment questions to build up their project idea.
 Trainees then workshop their proposed projects by incorporating knowledge gained from each of the online sections.